aws/aws-cdk-go/awscdkkinesisfirehosealpha/README.md

 var bucket bucket
 // Create service roles for the delivery stream and destination.
 // These can be used for other purposes and granted access to different resources.
-// They must include the Kinesis Data Firehose service principal in their trust policies.
+// They must include the Amazon Data Firehose service principal in their trust policies.
 // Two separate roles are shown below, but the same role can be used for both purposes. deliveryStreamRole := iam.NewRole(this, jsii.String("Delivery Stream Role"), &RoleProps{
 	AssumedBy: iam.NewServicePrincipal(jsii.String("firehose.amazonaws.com")),